yaqwsx/KiKit/doc/panelization.md

 ```
 addKeepout(self, area, noTracks=True, noVias=True, noCopper=True)
 ```
-Add a keepout area from top and bottom layers.
+Add a keepout area to all copper layers.
 Area is a shapely polygon.
 Return the keepout area.

 #### `addLine`